shivamsdhanadhya/lawn_mower_simulator/README.md

 # Lawn-mower Simulator

 ### Description:
-The goal of this project was to learn the Software Architecture and Designing principles and to implement a simulation system for autmatic lawn mower.
+The goal of this project was to learn the Software Architecture and Designing principles and to implement a simulation system for an automatic lawnmower.
-This project was completed as a group project, with my contribution in python backend and designing of the system.
+This project was completed as a group project, with my contribution to python backend and designing of the system.

 ### System Requirements:
 * Multiple Lawnmowers working collaboratively in one lawn